 - There are no foreign-exchange controls in New Zealand.

 - There are 26 registered banks in New Zealand, 11 of which are branches of foreign banks.

-- New Zealand’s foreign-exchange market has an average daily turnover of USD10 billion, accounting for 0.2% of global turnover (Bank for International Settlements triennial global survey 2016).
+- New Zealand’s foreign-exchange market has an average daily turnover of USD9.27 billion, accounting for 0.1% of global turnover (Bank for International Settlements Triennial Central Bank Survey 2019).

 - The banking industry is regulated by the Reserve Bank of New Zealand, which is also the country’s central bank.
 Regulations are in line with international standards.

 - The corporate income tax rate is 28%.